 AMWA Executive Director Dr. Eliza Chin attended the historic ERA Hearing of the House Judiciary Committee held on April 30, the first such hearing in over three decades.
-Speakers included Congresswomen Carolyn Maloney (NY) and Jackie Speier (CA), Kathleen Sullivan (Constitutional Law Expert), Elizabeth Foley (Professor of Law, FIU College of Law), Pat Spearman (Nevada State Senator), and Patricia Arquette (Actress).
+Speakers included Congresswomen Carolyn Maloney (New York) and Jackie Speier (California), Kathleen Sullivan (legal expert in constitutional law), Elizabeth Foley (Professor of Law, FIU College of Law), Pat Spearman (Nevada State Senator), and Patricia Arquette (Actress).

 Representative Maloney is the sponsor of H.J.
 Res.
 35, the current ERA ratification bill, and Representative Speier is the sponsor of H.J.
 Res 38 which seeks to remove the deadline for ratification of the ERA.

-Patricia Arquette spoke eloquently of the gender pay gap, the lack of rights for women, the alarming figures surrounding maternal mortality in the US, and many other examples from both her personal experience and those of others.
-In her words, “We can no longer be held back.
+Patricia Arquette spoke eloquently of the gender pay gap, the lack of rights for women, and the alarming figures surrounding maternal mortality in the US, and many other examples from both her own personal experience and those of others, emphasizing, “We can no longer be held back.
 We need equal rights.”

 Yet it seems anachronistic to be talking about the ERA in 21st century America.
 With the progress that women have made in this country over the past century, how could it be that our constitution does not guarantee them the same rights as men?
 Despite the amendment being originally introduced in 1923, just a few years after women earned the right to vote, it was, in fact, never fully ratified by the states.

 Here’s a brief historical summary:

 The amendment was authored by suffragist Alice Paul and introduced to Congress in 1923.
 For the next several decades, it was introduced in nearly every session of Congress until it finally passed in 1972.
 At that time, the amendment was sent to the states for ratification with a 7-year timeline.